Donate Menu

 2.1 Trustees

-The Trustees will provide leadership, resources and active support for the implementation of this policy.
-They are responsible for ensuring this policy is fit for purpose and are complied with, so Toybox can meet its legal obligations.
+The Trustees will provide leadership, resources and are responsible for ensuring this policy is fit for purpose and complied with, so Toybox meets its legal obligations.

-The CEO is responsible for ensuring that this policy and any related policies and procedures are implemented consistently and with clear lines of authority.
-The CEO will ensure that the Data Protection Officer is fulfilling their responsibilities.
+The leadership team is responsible for ensuring this policy (and any related policies and procedures) are implemented consistently with clear lines of authority.
+And will ensure the Data Protection Officer is fulfilling their responsibilities.

 2.3 Data Protection Officer

 Toybox has a designated a person as the Data Protection Officer (DPO).
-The DPO is responsible for the following:
+The DPO is responsible for advising on and assessing Toybox's compliance with GDPR and Data Protection Act, making recommendations to improve compliance.
+Toybox's DPO is Naomi Lewis, and she can be contacted at [email protected]

 2.4 The Director of Marketing and Fundraising